Preventing Value Function Collapse in Ensemble {Q}-Learning by Maximizing Representation Diversity: Introduction

-Other approaches such as EnsembleDQN~\cite{Anschel-2017-ICML} and MaxminDQN~\cite{Lan-2020-ICLR} maintain {\em ensembles} of Q-functions to estimate an unbiased Q-function.
+Other approaches such as EnsembleDQN~\citep{Anschel-2017-ICML} and MaxminDQN~\citep{Lan-2020-ICLR} maintain {\em ensembles} of Q-functions to estimate an unbiased Q-function.
 EnsembleDQN estimates the state-action values by adding the current observed reward and the maximal state-action value from the average of Q-functions from the ensemble.
 MaxminDQN creates a proxy Q-function by selecting the minimum Q-value for each action from all the Q-functions and using the maximal state-action value from the proxy Q-function to estimate an unbiased Q-function.
-Both EnsembleDQN and MaxminDQN have been shown to perform better than Double DQN.
-The primary insight of this paper is that the performance of ensemble based methods is \emph{contingent on maintaining sufficient dissimilarity in the representation space} between the Q-functions in the ensembles.
-If the Q-functions in the ensembles converge to a common representation (and indeed, in this paper we will show that this is the case in many scenarios), the performance of these approaches fall backs to the performance of DQN.
+The primary insight of this paper is that the performance of ensemble based methods is \emph{contingent on maintaining sufficient diversity} between the Q-functions in the ensembles.
+If the Q-functions in the ensembles converge to a common representation (we will show that this is the case in many scenarios), the performance of these approaches significantly degrades.

-In this paper we propose to use cross-learner regularizers to prevent the collapse of the representation space in ensemble-based Q-learning methods.
-Intuitively, these representations capture an inductive bias towards more diverse representations.
+In this paper we propose to use cross-learner regularizers to prevent the collapse of the ensemble-based Q-learning methods.
 We have investigated five different regularizers.
 The mathematical formulation of four of the regularizers correspond to inequality measures borrowed from economics theory.
-While in economics, in general, high inequality is seen as a negative, in this case we use the metrics to encourage inequality between the representations.
-The fifth regularizer is inspired consensus optimization.
+While in economics, high inequality is seen as a negative, in this case we use the metrics to encourage inequality between the representations.
+The fifth regularizer is inspired from consensus optimization.

+There is a separate line of reinforcement learning literature where ensembles are used to address several different issues~\citep{chen2017ucb,chua2018deep,kurutach2018model,lee2020sunrise,osband2016deep} such as exploration and error propagation but we limit our solution to algorithms addressing the overestimation bias problem only.